|About Dr. Ming Wang|

 Why did you decide to have LASIK?
 Why did you choose Dr. Wang?
 How has your life changed since your LASIK procedure?
 What is your advice for people considering LASIK? - Click to see more

 Procedures performed at Wang Vision 3D Cataract and LASIK Center

 Wang Vision 3D Cataract and LASIK Center, Nashville, Tennesseew

-Bladeless All-Laser LASIK: Dr. Wang exclusively uses the Intralase femtosecond laser for all his LASIK procedures.
+3D Bladeless All-Laser LASIK: Dr. Wang exclusively uses the Intralase femtosecond laser for all his LASIK procedures.
 We have eliminated use of the blade in the interest of safety and precision.
 Once the corneal flap is created to the exact depth and diameter that Dr. Wang desires, a VISX Star 4 Excimer laser is used to resurface the eye to improve the vision.
-Click here to visit Wang LASIK center.
+Click here for more information.

 Implantable Contact Lens (Visian Lens): Dr. Wang makes a small incision on the edge of the eye and inserts a permanent contact lens into the eye behind the iris.
 This procedure is currently approved for patients with severe myopia who are unable to undergo LASIK for full correction of their vision.
 For more information on this revolutionary surgery, click here .